Gerbs2193/WSAA---coursework/README.md

  4. Open a terminal or in my case, vscode

- 5. navigate to the script's directory, then simply run it using python currentweather.py.
+ 5. Navigate to the script's directory, then simply run it using python currentweather.py.

  **Final Code**